Other Rules and Grading Guidelines

 Grading Guidelines

 Since departmental courses vary substantially in content and methodology, grading expectations for economics coursework are set at the individual faculty level.
 These expectations should be clearly articulated in each course’s syllabus.
-Expectations for the Junior Independent Work and the Senior Thesis are centralized at the department level and are described below.
+Expectations for the Junior Independent Work and the Senior Thesis are centralized at the department level.